-If you're one of those people, then there could be a few explanations for why cleanliness translates to lower levels of stress and anxiety, says Darby Saxbe, an assistant professor of psychology at the University of Southern California. “[Cleaning] gives people a sense of mastery and control over their environment,” she says.
+If you're one of those people, there could be a few explanations for why cleanliness translates to lower levels of stress and anxiety for you, says Darby Saxbe, an assistant professor of psychology at the University of Southern California. “[Cleaning] gives people a sense of mastery and control over their environment,” she says.
 “Life is full of uncertainty and many situations are out of our hands, but at least we can assert our will on our living space.
 Clutter can be visually distracting, too, and serve as a nagging reminder of tasks and chores undone.”

 From a practical standpoint, many people also like the sense of knowing that it’s easy to access the things they need.
 It’s frustrating to live in a cluttered space where it’s difficult to find useful objects, she says.
 Her research even suggests that women who find their home environments stressful have more depressed moods during the day, while those who find their homes to be restorative experience fewer depressed moods.